bmink/esp_rotary/README.md

 }
 ```

-The encoders are not ready to be used.
-There are two ways the encoders can
+The encoders are now up and running and ready to be used.
+There are two ways
-be used: event queue or reading values directly
+applications can use encoders: using the event queue or reading values directly

 ### Rotary encoder event queue